VoxSecuritatis/Blog-AI-PromptEngineering-Temperature/README.md

-# Implications of Temperture on response creativity
+# Implications of Temperture on Response Creativity
 2025-10-03

+## Sample Temperature Settings and Resulting Response
+- Temperature_0.2.md
+- Temperature_1.2.md

+---

 ## Purpose
 This brief provides a practical understanding of **LLM (Large Language Model) temperature settings**, focusing on how to tune AI output precision and creativity for enterprise use cases in technology and innovation workflows.